Blog News

 After those first basic discoveries, we move on, with the ages, and engage with the renaissance world as they build on the ideas first discovered.
 Galen told us so much about the human body, but he was not correct in everything.
 Leonardo da Vinci begins to show us more and we experiment with more complex materials.
 Copernicus and Galileo challenged Aristotle’s ideas about the universe and bravely published their works, showing us that even the most intelligent Aristotle could be wrong on some things.

-This is the story of science.
-It’s a method: purpose, hypothesis, materials, procedure, results, conclusion.
+This is the story of science, and yes, we can learn science through history.
+It’s a method: purpose, hypothesis, materials, procedure, results, and conclusion.
 In telling our children about the brave men and women who were able to publish their conclusions to a world that might not accept them, we are raising up a generation of young people who can lead us into the next generation of scientific discovery.

 Quick facts: